suvitaylor/Connect-to-Nature-at-IU/pages/collection.md

 permalink: /collection/
 ---

-Add your introduction to the images.
+It may not seem like it, but nature is all around you.
+Nature is a part of your life where ever you go, if you choose to pay attention.

-{% include collection_gallery.html collection='nature' facet_by='object_type' %}
+{% include collection_gallery.html collection='nature' facet_by='obj4' %}